juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 The default value is `arabic`.
 This command resets the page counter.

-Thus for example, to number all the pages in the ‘Preface’ with lowercase Roman numerals and the rest of the document with Indo-Arabic numerals, declare `\pagenumbering{roman}` at the beginning of the Preface and issue the command `\pagestyle{arabic}` immediately after the first `\chapter` command.
+Thus for example, to number all the pages in the 'Preface' with lowercase Roman numerals and the rest of the document with Indo-Arabic numerals, declare `\pagenumbering{roman}` at the beginning of the preface and issue the command `\pagestyle{arabic}` immediately after the first `\chapter` command.
 We can make the pages start with any number we want by the command `\setcounter{page}
 {number}` where number is the page number we wish the current page to have.

-## \setlength
+## 4. `\setlength`

 Each page that LaTeX produces consists not only of a head and foot as discussed above but also a body containing the actual text.
 In formatting a page, LaTeX uses the width and heights of these parts of the page and various other lengths such as the left and right margins.
 The values of these lengths are set by the paper size options and the page format and style commands.
 These values can be changed with the command `\setlength`.
-For example, `\setlength{\textwidth}
-{15cm}` makes the width of text 15 cm.
+For example, `\setlength{\textwidth}{15cm}` makes the width of text 15 cm.

 The package `geometry` gives easier interfaces to customize page format.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Parts of a document

-Documents (especially longer ones) are divided into chapters, sections and so on.
-There may be a title part (which may be on a separate title page) and an abstract.
+Documents (especially longer ones) are divided into chapters, sections, and so on.
+There may be a title *part* (which may be on a separate title *page*) and an abstract.
 All these require special typographic considerations and LaTeX has a number of features which automate this task.

 ### Title